Quantifying the Effects of Parameters in Widespread SEP Events with EPREM: Simulation Results

 Figures \ref{fig:observer-flux-mfp-scaling} and \ref{fig:stream-flux-mfp-scaling} show proton fluxes from the simulation run with $\lambda(r) \propto r^{\beta}$ ($\beta=2$).
 Fluxes of protons with 1-10 MeV are effectively identical at all observer locations.
-Higher-energy fluxes at the $-90^\circ$ observers are nearly identical to baseline values up to day 4, at which point the backstreaming protons reach these observers.
+Higher-energy fluxes at the $-90^\circ$ observers are nearly identical to baseline values up to the end of day 4, at which point fluxes of 50-MeV protons reach these observers.
 This onset is 12-24 hours earlier than in the baseline run, depending on energy.
-This behavior extends to the 0.5-au observers straddling the eastern edge of the shock cone, with 1.0-au observers recording lower peak values at 50 and 100~MeV, in addition to an earlier onset of backstreaming protons.
+This behavior extends to the 0.5-au observers straddling the eastern edge of the shock cone, with 1.0-au observers recording lower peak values at 50 and 100~MeV, in addition to an earlier onset of protons tranported via perpendicular diffusion.
 Observers west of the shock origin generally record lower fluxes at 50 and 100~MeV, with steeper post-shock decreases.
 The observers at $+90^\circ$ also record slightly higher post-shock 1-MeV fluxes when compared to baseline values.
 The observers at $180^\circ$ from the shock origin record larger fluxes at energies up to 10~MeV, again corresponding to a reduction in fluxes at higher energies, with an increase at 1~MeV during day 5 that is absent in the baseline simulation run.
 Furthermore, the increased flux at 50 and 100~MeV peaks during day 5 and is decreasing by the end of the simulation run, while lower-energy fluxes appear to be increasing.
-Figure \ref{fig:stream-flux-mfp-scaling} confirms that, though the shock accelerates some protons to 100~MeV early in the simulation run, most of the 100-MeV flux is generated later and propagates sunward to reach the observers at $180^\circ$ then at $-90^\circ$.
+Figure \ref{fig:stream-flux-mfp-scaling} confirms that, though shock-accelerated protons with energies up to 100~MeV reach eastern observers early in the simulation run, most of the 100-MeV flux reaches observers outside the shock cone days later via a combination of parallel and perpendicular diffusion.